PoTHuYJoHN/mac-setup/README.md

 `git osx brew laravel zsh-autosuggestions`

 ### PHPstorm
-Import config from this repo
+Import config from this repo (can be skipped as it is a bit outdated)

 ## Install additional sofware using ansible or manually
-Docker, slack, telegram, authy, wireguard, table plus, qtorrent, keka
+Docker, authy, wireguard, qtorrent